Internal Medicine for Dogs & Cats

 - Reproductive Issues

-At Companion Pet Clinic of Gold Canyon, our team of veterinary professionals understands some of our clients invest significant personal and financial resources into breeding companion animals properly.
+At Companion Pet Clinic of Arizona, our team of veterinary professionals understands some of our clients invest significant personal and financial resources into breeding companion animals properly.
 If your animal is experiencing reproductive difficulties, our vets can work to diagnose the problem and offer suitable treatment options to help resolve the issue.

 - Immunology (immune system disorders)